tml-tuebingen/nanoGPT-monitored/README.md

 We changed only a few lines of code, marked with "###".

-View the stats monitored during nanoGPT training [here](https://wandb.ai/public-runs/shakespeare-char/runs/943n8dnt).
+View the stats monitored during training [here](https://wandb.ai/public-runs/shakespeare-char/runs/943n8dnt).

 ## What's Different?